-Lowes Financial Management Ltd, the investment manager of the Lowes UK Defined Strategy Fund (the “Fund”) monitors multiple counterparty banks to ensure that counterparty
+Lowes Investment Management Ltd, the investment manager of the Lowes UK Defined Strategy Fund (the “Fund”) monitors multiple counterparty banks to ensure that counterparty

 risk is diversified, however the Fund is still exposed to the credit risk of the respective banks where over-the counter (OTC) options and corporate bonds have been